Que0Le/avm_2024/readme.md

 We also implement a very simple function to extract words from raw string (`common.h->str_to_linked_list()`).
 This function scans the raw string and marks the beginning and end indices of each word, one by one.
 The end of a word is defined as the existence of certain characters, i.e. `<space>`, `,`, `;`.
 The  algorithm can be tested by running `gcc -g napkin_string_split.c -o nss && ./nss`.
 To check for mem leak: `valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes --verbose ./nss`.
 This implementation can be vastly improved (ASCII conversion, error checking, replacing special characters with underscores, etc.); nonetheless, it is deemed sufficient for this project.

+## Note
+Initiately, we developed and tested the module on a VirtualBox VM on macOS.
+However, the same program could crash the VM on Windows or Ubuntu host.
+That problem was fixed on the latest version, although __running `dd bs=128 count=1 status=none < /proc/avm_proc_file` on VM on Ubuntu host still destabilizes the system__.
+See `resource/log_READ_not_present_page.txt`.

 A few observation while developing and testing the software:
 - The first released version was interesting: it worked perfectly fine with the VM with macOS host, but will crash the VM on the Windows (VMWare) or Ubuntu (KVM) hosts!
 The line that responsible for this is `pr_info("WRITE: User has written %ld bytes: %s", len - 1, buf);` in the `write` function.
 This line tried to print the raw buffer.
 The correct way is calling `copy_from_user()` and print the temporary buffer afterward.
 We lost lot of time trying to investigate this behavior!